regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Introduction

+While the Bayesian interpretation of penalized regression is well established, our approach explicitly derives the associated spectral representation using Hilbert-Schmidt theory and Mercer's theorem.
+This provides a rigorous foundation for the KLE and clarifies its relationship with the TPS geometry.
+The resulting probabilistic formulation unifies penalized regression and spatial process modeling, enabling principled uncertainty quantification through the full Bayesian posterior over latent coefficients and hyperparameters.

+\item Through regularization, we convert the conditionally positive definite TPS kernel into a strictly positive definite Hilbert-Schmidt kernel, thereby ensuring the validity of the Mercer decomposition.
+In contrast to standard constructions, we provide an explicit spectral treatment of the polynomial null space: eigenfunctions with zero bending energy are retained and assigned unit prior variance, rather than being implicitly constrained or projected out.

+\item The KLE basis functions are obtained from the eigensystem of the regularized elliptic operator and inherit the smoothness hierarchy induced by the bending-energy functional.
+The resulting eigenvalue ordering naturally separates unpenalized polynomial trends from increasingly penalized high-frequency modes, providing both theoretical justification and practical guidance for adaptive truncation of the expansion.

+\item The proposed regTPS-KLE framework produces spatially smooth realizations by construction, as smoothness is directly encoded in the operator-based prior via the bending-energy penalty.
+This contrasts with many parametric covariance models, such as the Mat\'ern class, where smoothness must be carefully controlled through additional parameters, and provides a natural prior for applications requiring guaranteed regularity of spatial processes.

+\item By explicitly assigning unit prior variance to the polynomial null space, the regTPS-KLE approach accommodates large-scale spatial trends without imposing smoothing penalties.
+This treatment constitutes a theoretical and practical advantage over standard KLE formulations, in which the null space is often discarded or handled inadequately. \end{enumerate}

-For comparative purposes, we conducted spatial modeling using the widely used SPDE method under MCMC sampling, considering both simulated and real data.
-Thus, this work is structured as follows: Sect. \ref{section2} provides a summary overview of a GRF and the KLE method, followed by a detailed explanation of a TPS and its connection with Hilbert-Schmidt kernels, where we introduce the proposed regularized thin plate splines-based KLE approach.
-In Sect. \ref{section3}, we extend these mathematical declarations and propose the Bayesian formulation for spatial modeling.
-Next we presents the results of numerical analysis for simulated data, including comparisons with the SPDE method in different scenarios and covariance correlation functions (Sect. \ref{section4}).
-In Sect. \ref{section5} the regTPS-KLE is applied to NO$_{2}$ concentrations in Germany, with model performance evaluated in predictive terms using leave-one-out cross validation.
-The paper finalizes with the discussion of the results in Sect. \ref{section6}.
+For comparative purposes, we conduct spatial modeling using the widely adopted SPDE approach by Markov chain Monte Carlo (MCMC) sampling, considering both simulated data and a real data application.
+The remainder of the paper is organized as follows.
+Section~\ref{section2} reviews GRFs and KLE theories, followed by a detailed discussion of TPS and their connection to Hilbert-Schmidt kernels, where the proposed regTPS-KLE methodology is introduced.
+In Section~\ref{section3}, these theoretical developments are extended to a Bayesian framework for spatial modeling.
+Section~\ref{section4} presents numerical analyses on simulated data, including comparisons with the SPDE approach in terms of root mean squared error (RMSE), mean absolute error (MAE), and $R^2$, as well as computational efficiency, under various scenarios and covariance specifications.
+In Section~\ref{section5}, the SPDE and regTPS-KLE approaches are applied to NO$_2$ concentration data in Germany, with predictive performance evaluated using leave-one-out cross-validation and computational efficiency assessed.
+In Section~\ref{section6}, we discuss the results of our analyses, and Section~\ref{section7} concludes the paper.